 Price Marking Order

-Traders must show a price in writing for all goods offered for sale.
+Traders must show a price in writing for most goods offered for sale.
 This can be attached to the goods, or be placed adjacent to them.

 Consumer Protection from Unfair Trading Regulations